ansible-middleware/amq_streams/README.md

 For Red Hat customers, this collection is released as a [Technology Preview](https://access.redhat.com/support/offerings/techpreview) feature as the [Red Hat Ansible certified content collection for AMQ Streams](https://console.redhat.com/ansible/automation-hub/repo/published/redhat/amq_streams).
 If you have any issues or questions related to this collection, please contact <Ansible-middleware-core@redhat.com> or open an issue at https://github.com/ansible-middleware/amq_streams/issues.
 <!--end support -->

+## Release and Upgrade Notes

+For details on changes between versions, please see [the changelog for this collection](https://github.com/ansible-middleware/amq_streams/blob/main/CHANGELOG.rst).

 ## License

 Apache License v2.0 or later

 See [LICENSE](LICENSE) to view the full text.